rg-wood/year-zero-fantasy/README.md

 ### Frustrated Rolls

-Sometimes actions are more than difficult: they require a push of willpower to push them over the line and succeed.
+Sometimes actions are more than just difficult: they require willpower to push them over the line and succeed.
 These are frustrated rolls.
 In a frustrated roll all [banes](#banes) are active on the first roll, as though you had [pushed](#pushing).

 Additionally, you can incur [critical injuries](#critical-injuries) when you're [broken](#broken) by a frustrated roll.
 You can also push frustrated rolls.